Easy Arroz Rojo Recipe (Arroz Mexicano)

 Instant Pot Mexican Rice

-Ok amigos if you want to you could totally make this arroz in your Instant Pot or any brand of electric pressure cooker.
+If you want to you could totally make this arroz in your Instant Pot or any brand of electric pressure cooker.

 You would still blend the sauce just like in the regular recipe.
 Then you’d set your pressure cooker to the Sauté function and heat the oil then add the rice and toast until slightly golden.
-Then you’d pour in the blended tomato sauce, veggies if using, and vegetable broth.

 How to Make Arroz Rojo